BrightnBubbly/stream-chat-survey/README.md

 }
 ```

-This code creates an `input form` to collect the three fields that we use to establish a chat session.
-Closing this form returns the `ChatState` to `WAIT`, and submitting the form call the `register` function and sets the `ChatState` to `CHAT`.
+This code creates an `input form` to collect the three fields that are passed on submission to the `backend` to establish a chat session via the `register` function described above.
+Closing this form returns the `ChatState` to `WAIT`, and submitting the form calls the `register` function which also sets the `ChatState` to `CHAT`.

+The code snippet for the `ChatState` of `CHAT` follows:

 ```jsx
 // frontend.../src/chatWidget.js:121-146